Rent Control and Rent Stabilization in California

 What is this right?

-Rent control and rent stabilization are laws that limit how much a landlord can increase your rent each year.
-There is no federal rent control law — these protections exist only at the state and local level, and the majority of states do not have them.
-In fact, over 30 states have passed laws that preempt (prohibit) local governments from enacting rent control.
+Rent control and rent stabilization cap how much your landlord can raise rent each year.
+There is no federal rent control — never has been, outside emergencies like World War II's Office of Price Administration.
+The protection only exists at the state and local level, and most states don't have it.
+In fact, more than 30 states have preemption laws that explicitly forbid their cities from enacting rent control.

 When does it apply?